JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 **What's the issue?**

-If you use direct integration through the `embedAndSignAppleFrameworkForXcode` task, which connects the iOS framework from your multiplatform project to the iOS app in Xcode, you might encounter an issue when changing the Kotlin version.
+You might encounter an issue when changes in Kotlin code are not reflected in the iOS app in Xcode when direct integration is used.
+The direct integration is set up with the `embedAndSignAppleFrameworkForXcode` task, which connects the iOS framework from your multiplatform project to the iOS app in Xcode.

-If you upgrade the Kotlin version from 1.9.2x to 2.0.0 in your multiplatform project (or downgrade it from 2.0.0 to 1.9.2x), then make changes in Kotlin files and try building the app, Xcode may incorrectly use the previous version of the iOS framework.
+This can happen when you upgrade the Kotlin version from 1.9.2x to 2.0.0 in your multiplatform project (or downgrade it from 2.0.0 to 1.9.2x), then make changes in Kotlin files and try building the app, Xcode may incorrectly use the previous version of the iOS framework.
 So, the changes won't be visible in the iOS app in Xcode.

 **What's the workaround?**